korcankaraokcu/PINCE/README.md

   * PINCE provides a trainer auto-generated from current address table on demand by using libPINCE and PyQT5 together

 # Installing Automatically
 Just run ```sudo sh install.sh``` in the PINCE directory.
 Install script currently supports Ubuntu and Debian.
 For Archlinux, use the [AUR package](https://aur.archlinux.org/packages/pince-git/) instead.
-See below if the automatic installation fails.
+Check the [Installing Manually](#installing-manually) section if the automatic installation fails.

+***Note:*** GDB enhancements (peda, pwndbg, etc) that use a global gdbinit file might cause PINCE to misfunction at times.
+Please disable them or use them locally before starting PINCE

 # Installing Manually
 To install PINCE, run this command chain then compile gdb: